 Hospice can be called in or consulted at any time by you or your family members.
 At the latest, hospice should be called when the decision is made to end treatment or when life expectancy is six months or less.
 Research has shown that introducing hospice care early may actually lengthen life by increasing the quality of time the patient has remaining.

 Legacy projects are a great way to engage with your family and friends while sharing your wisdom and memories.
 Projects such as scrapbooks, audiotaped stories, written history and cards and letters written for future events are a meaningful way to live on.
-Caring.com offers a five part Legacy Project that combines your personal history, your family’s heritage and your end of life wishes together.
-You can also listen to Dr. Yvette Colon’s talk on Creating Your Legacy.
+For more guidance, listen to Dr. Yvette Colon’s talk on Creating Your Legacy.